Huawei-PTLab/Theater/Docs/Design.md

 ```

 The problem here is we cannot initialize context in Swift's class initialization model.
-Swift requires child class initialize all before initializing its super class.
+Swift requires child class initialize all its fields before initializing its super class.

-So we have to do this in the prestart().
+So we have to do `oneActor = context.actorOf(...)` in the prestart().
 At that point, the context is set.

 We need pass in the context for the current actor, so that the current actor can
 use it to create its child actor.
 The problem here is how to pass in the context.

-The current actor can look into the thread local map to look for the latest context.
+The current AKKA can look into the thread local map to look for the latest context.
+In our design, we just use exteral set to do that.

-= Support Different Execution Platform =
+# Support Different Paralel Executor
+We plan to support these exectuors
+* Default Dispatcher
+  Each ActorCell has a LibDispatch Queue.
+Mssage queue is also the operation queue
+* Share Dispatcher
+  All actors share N libDispatch Queue.
+Random assign at the beginning
+* Sequential Dispatcher
+  Each actor has its own message queue.
+A simple sequential executor based on task queue for operation scheduling
+* Parallel Dispatcher
+  Each actor has its own message queue.
+A shared libDispatch parallel queue for operation scheduling